jiasong18/Ant-Media-Server-Wiki/Home.md

 Here are the fundamental features of Ant Media Server:

 * Ultra Low Latency Adaptive One to Many WebRTC Live Streaming in Enterprise Edition.
-* Adaptive Bitrate for Live Streams (WebRTC, MP4, HLS) in Enterprise Edition.
+* Adaptive Bitrate for Live Streams (WebRTC, MP4, HLS, CMAF) in Enterprise Edition.
 * SFU in One to Many WebRTC Streams in Enterprise Edition.
 * Live Stream Publishing with RTMP and WebRTC.
 * WebRTC to RTMP Adapter.
 * IP Camera Support.
 * Recording Live Streams (MP4 and HLS).
-* Restream to Social Media Simultaneously(Facebook and Youtube in Enterprise Edition).
+* Restream to Social Media Simultaneously (Facebook and Youtube in Enterprise Edition).
 * One-Time Token Control in Enterprise Edition.
 * Object Detection in Enterprise Edition.
 * H.264,H.265 and VP8
-* WebRTC Data Channels
+* WebRTC Data Channels Support.

 #### _This doc includes information both for Community and Enterprise Editions.
 If somethings are not working according to this doc, you may be using Community Edition and you try to use a feature of Enterprise.
 Check the Community vs. Enterprise below_